How Much Money Can a Passenger in a Car Accident Get?

 These fall into two main categories: economic damages, which cover direct financial losses, and non-economic damages, which reflect the emotional and physical toll of your injuries.

-Your settlement should fully cover all past, present, and future medical costs related to the accident.
+Medical Expenses: Your settlement should fully cover all past, present, and future medical costs.

 This includes: